Arrangement of lines: Projective arrangements and projective duality

-It is often convenient to study line arrangements not in the Euclidean plane but in the projective plane, due to the fact that in projective geometry every pair of lines has a crossing point.
-In the projective plane, it is not possible to define arrangements using sides of lines, because a line in the projective plane does not separate the plane into two distinct sides.
-However, one may still define the cells of an arrangement to be the connected components of the points not belonging to any line, the edges to be the connected components of sets of points belonging to a single line, and the vertices to be points where two or more lines cross.
+It is convenient to study line arrangements in the projective plane as every pair of lines has a crossing point.
+Line arrangements cannot be defined using the sides of lines, because a line in the projective plane does not separate the plane into two distinct sides.
+One may still define the cells of an arrangement to be the connected components of the points not belonging to any line, the edges to be the connected components of sets of points belonging to a single line, and the vertices to be points where two or more lines cross.
 A line arrangement in the projective plane differs from its Euclidean counterpart in that the two Euclidean rays at either end of a line are replaced by a single edge in the projective plane that connects the leftmost and rightmost vertices on that line, and in that pairs of unbounded Euclidean cells are replaced in the projective plane by single cells that are crossed by the projective line at infinity.

+An arrangement of lines in the Euclidean plane can be naturally interpreted as an arrangement of great circles on the 2-sphere $S^2$.
+To see this, embed the Euclidean plane $\mathbb{R}^2$ as an affine plane $A \subset \mathbb{R}^3$ not passing through the origin.
+Every point of $A$ determines a line through the origin, which intersects $S^2$ in a pair of antipodal points; likewise, every line in $A$ maps to a great circle on the sphere.
+The equator associated with $A$ separates the two hemispheres and plays the role of the line at infinity.
+Identifying antipodal points on $S^2$ yields the projective plane, where lines in $\mathbb{R}^2$ extend naturally to great circles and parallel lines meet at infinity.
+In this way, the combinatorial structure of line arrangements, including incidences, regions, and intersections, is preserved when transferred to great-circle arrangements on the sphere.